Krøderen Line

-The Krøderen Line (Krøderbanen) is a heritage railway line connecting the Krøderen lake in Viken county, Norway, to the town of Vikersund.
+The Krøderen Line (Krøderbanen) is a heritage railway line connecting the Krøderen lake in Buskerud county, Norway, to the town of Vikersund.
 The 26 km line was built as a narrow gauge branch line of the Randsfjord Line by the Norwegian State Railways (NSB) and opened in 1872.
 Passenger services were withdrawn in 1958, and freight traffic in 1985.

 As of 2011, the Krøderen Line Foundation and the Norwegian Railway Club jointly operate steam train services on the line from May to October.
 In addition to the termini at Vikersund and Krøderen there are intermediate stations at Snarum, Sysle, and Kløftefoss.

 History

 In the beginning of the 19th century, horse carriages and ships were used for passenger transport in the Buskerud area.
 There were three government subsidized coaching inns in Krødsherad, which were popular amongst travellers.
 In 1853, a committee was established, which aimed at improving the passenger transport between Drammen and the rest of Buskerud.

 Following the opening of the Randsfjord Line in 1866, railway director Carl Abraham Pihl instructed a terrain investigation of the area between Vikersund and Krøderen.
 The plan was to build a line connecting Drammen to the waterways of Hallingdalen.
 Pihl proposed three alternatives for a rail line to Krøderen; one which involved a 25 km long route from Drolsum, a second, 32 km long route from Åmot over Sigdal and a third from Vikersund, at a length of 22,2 km.
 The latter was chosen, as it was the shortest and cheapest to construct.